mist13/abc2xmlGUI/README.md

 Python has to be in the PATH environment variable.

 ## Translations
-abc2xml GUI speaks English, French, German and Irish.
+abc2xml GUI speaks English, French, German, Irish and Portuguese.
 Thanks to Batt O'Connor for his help with the Irish.
-Thanks to Benoît Rouits for the French translation.
+Thanks to Benoît Rouits for the French translation and Celestino Gomes for the Portuguese one.
 If you can provide translations into other languages, please be in touch.

 ## Further Information
 For more detailed info visit [blechtrottel.net](http://blechtrottel.net/en/abc2xmlgui.html)

 ## Version History
+1.1
+Exe version
+Icon file
+Portuguese translation.

 1.0
-Initial release (March 2023).
+Initial release.